101 Cooking For Two

 seasoning trimmed porterhouse steaks

-• Preheat your grill to maximum.
+• Fully preheat your grill to high.
 Clean and oil the grill grates.

 oiling preheating grill